Whether it’s a large backpack leaf blower or a slim electric model, there are several great options for storing a leaf blower in a garage.

 Standing shelves are typically sturdier than a storage system because they don’t rely on wall anchors to keep your tools from falling.
 They also give you more breathing room to store those clumsy large blowers.

 I’ll admit, standing shelves don’t look nearly as good as a wall storage system.
-It’s also easy to fill your shelves with junk, expecting to find a permanent home for it later.
+It’s also easy to fill your garage shelves with junk, expecting to find a permanent home for it later.

 Keeping them well organized is crucial.